pedrooliboni/pedrooliboni.github.io/_pages/about.md

 ---
 Hello!
 I am an economics PhD student at UChicago.

-I'm interested in global priorities research, existential risks, economics of science and innovation, and microeconomic theory.
+I'm interested in price theory, innovation, urban, public, existential risks, and global priorities research.

-Previously: predoc at the [Global Priorities Institute](https://globalprioritiesinstitute.org/), Master's at Bocconi University, Math & Philosophy at The College of Wooster.
+Previously: predoc at the Global Priorities Institute, Master's at Bocconi University, Math & Philosophy at The College of Wooster.